 "Given the influence of the Surgeon General's statements on anti-smoking groups and the prominence of the Surgeon General's statements in the media, the assertion that even a brief tobacco smoke exposure can cause heart disease and lung cancer is likely to be used successfully by anti-smoking groups to support an ever-increasingly aggressive agenda of banning smoking just about everywhere."

 Dr. Siegel has questioned banning smoking in outdoor areas such as beaches and parks where there is no evidence of harm to public health.
 Without medical evidence he sees these tactics as attempts to coerce cessation or smoker punishment.

 The Surgeon General's Lie

-A December 9, 2010 press release by the Office of the Surgeon General quoted a new Surgeon General report as saying, "Even brief exposure to secondhand smoke can cause cardiovascular disease and could trigger acute cardiac events, such as heart attack."; (2) "Inhaling even the smallest amount of tobacco smoke can also damage your DNA, which can lead to cancer."
+A December 9, 2010 press release by the Office of the Surgeon General quoted the 2010 Surgeon General Report as asserting that, "Even brief exposure to secondhand smoke can cause cardiovascular disease and could trigger acute cardiac events, such as heart attack."; (2) "Inhaling even the smallest amount of tobacco smoke can also damage your DNA, which can lead to cancer."

 Entitled, "A Report of the Surgeon General: How Tobacco Smoke Causes Disease: The Biology and Behavioral Basis for Smoking-Attributable Disease," Dr. Siegel's explains the implications of the assertions.